ashermancinelli/ashermancinelli.github.io/src/2024-9-4-Debugging-In-Parallel.md

 # Debugging in Parallel

 Let's say you have a compiler pass that performs some transformation.
-You make some update to improve the pass or fix a bug...
+You check in a change to the compiler...

 ```c++
 void my_pass(ast_t *ast) {